vorsocom/mugen/README.md

 ### API

 muGen, at its core, is a [Quart](https://palletsprojects.com/projects/quart) application and, therefore, supports all the API building functionality of that framework.
-Blueprint registration of the core API is delayed until after extensions have been registered.
+Blueprint registration of the core API is delayed until extensions have been registered.
 This allows extensions to add their own endpoints to the core API, or implment custom API routes altogether.

 ### Extensions